-5 Reasons T-shirts Hurt Your Bottom Line
+5 Reasons T-Shirts Hurt Your Crowdfunding Campaign’s Bottom Line

 We hear this all the time: “Let’s just offer some T-shirts.
 People love T-shirts and are totally going to buy them.
 Then our crowdfunding campaign will make so much money!”
 And you know what we say all the time?
 “No.” And here’s why…